Jewelry is a timeless and powerful part of the human experience.

 Any type.
 Handcrafted, wholesaler, customizable, necklaces, rings, silver, or gold jewelry.

 With the right ecommerce platform, you can easily manage different product categories making the options endless.

-Why should I sell on my own site versus selling on a sites like Etsy, Amazon or eBay?
+Should I have my own site or sell on marketplaces like Etsy, Amazon or eBay?

-Selling on your own site comes with many more benefits compared to selling on a jewelry marketplace or another online alternative.
+Selling on your own site comes with many more benefits compared to selling on a jewelry marketplace or another online marketplace.